AShevchenko-23/SGLib/Docs/DebugAndDev.md

     throw std::exception("SG initializing failed");
 ```

+### Live resource reports
+Device created with the debug layer and running on __\*dev__ build reports about unreleased resources before being destroyed.
+Note: as ISGDevice querries ID3D12DebugDevice interface from ID3D12Device to invoke ReportLiveDeviceObjects, the ID3D12Device object's refCount of 2 is expected.

 ## Debug additional functionality

 ```SG_DEVICE_DESC``` allows an application to get some additional features to debug its runtime: